About UsGood Child Development Center

 Within a short time, the church discovered that the families they wanted to serve could not afford the real expense of childcare.
 The church sought help from the State of Connecticut.
 The State responded and began to supply partial funding so that parents could pay on a sliding scale.

-The staff at Good Shepherd includes an administrative staff, head-teachers, teachers, teacher assistants, cooks and custodians.
+The staff at Good Child includes an administrative staff, head-teachers, teachers, teacher assistants, cooks and custodians.
 All teaching staff is experienced in early childhood education.

 All professional staff members participate in continuing education through workshops and classes sponsored by the Center as well as external courses.
 A staff member who has been certified in First Aid and CPR is on the premises at all times.